NaturalHistoryMuseum/splitgill/README.md

  - To run the tests against all python versions this library is compatible with, run `tox`
  - To run the tests against the python version installed in your virtualenv, run `pytest`
- - To run the tests against the python version installed in your virtualenv and get a coverage report too, run `pytest --cov=versions`
+ - To run the tests against the python version installed in your virtualenv and get a coverage report too, run `pytest --cov=eevee`